-Brain probe that softens after insertion causes less scarringNovember 3rd, 2011 in Neuroscience
+Brain probe that softens after insertion causes less scarringNovember 3, 2011 in Medicine & Health / Neuroscience

 A hard probe inserted in the cerebral cortex of a rat model turns nearly as pliable as the surrounding gray matter in minutes, and induces less of the tough scarring that walls off hard probes that do not change, researchers at Case Western Reserve University have found.